bzilee/Ogram/README.md

 # Ogram

-A Tricky-Hacking-Script to transform your Telegram to an unlimited Cloud Storage and use it as a serving API!
+A Tricky-Hack to have your "Infinite-Storage API" using Telegram as a serving API!

 ## Requirements